Cashback Collette

 46 – Become a mystery shopper

 Earn extra cash as a mystery shopper while you shop!
 Sign up to mystery shopping sites like Marketforce, tern, and Retail Maxim and rate things like cleanliness of the shop and customer service.
-Or try task apps like Roamler and Streetbees, which ask you to complete smaller tasks, such as checking if certain items are in stock at specific supermarket chains.
+Or try task apps like Streetbees, which ask you to complete smaller tasks, such as checking if certain items are in stock at specific supermarket chains.

 47 – Earn supermarket gift cards